 What we know as winter squash can be pretty much anything in the gourd family, also known by its Latin name Cucurbita.
 Native to the Andes and Mesoamerica, this genus of herbaceous vines are hearty and relatively easy to grow, making them a staple on farms and in home gardens throughout the world.

-According to the Modern Farmer, there are three major species you should know:
+According to the Northeast Organic Farming Association, there are three major species you should know:

 - Cucurbita Maxima is the most diverse of the domesticated squash species, containing Hubbard, Kabocha, and Turban squash.
 Generally bigger than the rest, it is also home to the giant pumpkins we see at state fairs, and can weigh well over 1,000 pounds!